-We are waiting to hear back from the Department for Transport (DfT) on whether our business case submission has been successful for funding for the next stage of the work.
+The Department for Transport (DfT) have now asked us to provide some more information before they determine whether our business case submission has been successful for funding for the next stage of the work.

 The scheme is still in an early phase.
 Further detailed design work will be required before construction could begin including: